Rekiahhinton/technical-writing-portfolio/docs/prompt_engineering/chain_of_thought_prompting.md

 [Markdown Cheatsheet](sample-documents/markdown-cheatsheet)

 ### Conclusion
-Chain-of-Thought (CoT) prompting turns complex logical sequences into small tasks, while keeping the language model (LM) engaged with the most relevant task at hand.
+Chain-of-Thought (CoT) prompting turns complex logical sequences into small tasks, while keeping the language model engaged with the most relevant task at hand, which helps to prevent hallucinations and excessive bias that would confuse the model.
 This skill is especially useful in technical writing for the ability to break down large documents.

 ### Resources
 This example borrows the [Markdown Help](sample-documents/Markdown) document from the [Favorite Medium](https://github.com/favoritemedium) Mattermost repository.
 The document lists helpful tips and examples for learning Markdown.